oliverwilms/interoperability-for-money/README.md

 # interoperability-for-money
-This is my InterSystems IRIS Interoperability solution for InterSystemsw Interoperability Contest 2021.
+This is my InterSystems IRIS Interoperability solution for InterSystems Interoperability Contest 2021.

 ## Installation